-What is Data Mining in SMS Programs?
+What Is Data Mining in Aviation SMS?

-Data mining techniques can be performed with a modest aviation safety database and simple tools, or with complex software and professional aviation safety databases.
+Data mining techniques can be performed with a modest, home-grown aviation safety database and simple tools, or with complex software and professional, commercially available aviation safety databases.

-The goals are to establish:
+Data mining goals are to establish:

 - Correlations between different safety elements;